|

 Over the last five years, Lorien has worked on more than 80 projects with the National Trust, with a focus on renewable energy systems (heat pumps, biomass, solar and hydro-electric) for Mansion Properties and their wider Estates.
 Lorien further specialises in the provision of environmental control, delivering re-servicing, conservation heating and overall building management to both modern and listed buildings.

-- Lorien named as world leader in health & safety by RoSPA
+- RoSPA recognises Lorien as a world leader

 - Extension completed on time and in budget